dtail-platform/future-extensions/README.md

 Any errors that were potentially generated by the antecendent call will be propagated to this continuation.
 Because of this these errors need to be handled - it cannot be assumed that the result was successful.
 This is done by checking the state of the passed `TExpected<FString>` parameter via `IsCompleted()` - `Convert...()` is only called if `true` is returned.
 The `TExpected<FString>` parameter can now be dereferenced to get the contained `HTTPResponse` value which is known to exist as `IsCompleted()` returned `true`.

 However, if `IsCompleted()` returns `false`, we can't convert the response - it's up to the programmer to determine how to handle these situations on a case-by-case basis.
-In this example, we call `SD::Convert<...>()` to pass whatever state was contained in `HTTPResponse` back to the caller of this function, thus propagating the error downwards for the next continuation in the chain to handle (`SD::Convert` is required here as we need to convert from `SD::TExpected<FString>` to `SD::TExpected<FPlayerProfile>`).
+In this example, we call `FE::Convert<...>()` to pass whatever state was contained in `HTTPResponse` back to the caller of this function, thus propagating the error downwards for the next continuation in the chain to handle (`FE::Convert` is required here as we need to convert from `FE::TExpected<FString>` to `FE::TExpected<FPlayerProfile>`).

-The UI code has also been modified to use an **expected-based continuation** - in this case that the `SD::Error` object contained within the unsuccessful `SD::TExpected` parameter is retrieved and shown to the player in an error dialog.
+The UI code has also been modified to use an **expected-based continuation** - in this case that the `FE::Error` object contained within the unsuccessful `FE::TExpected` parameter is retrieved and shown to the player in an error dialog.

 #### Cancellation